When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Real-World Scenarios

 \subsection{\textbf{Programmers of optimized executable binaries can be de-anonymized.}}

-In Section~\ref{sec:experiments}, we discussed how we evaluated our approach on a controlled and clean real world dataset.
-Section~\ref{sec:experiments} shows how we advance over all the previous methods that were all evaluated with clean datasets such as GCJ or homework assignments.
-In this section, we investigate a more complicated dataset which has been optimized during compilation, where the executable binary samples have been normalized further during compilation.
+In Section~\ref{sec:experiments}, we discussed how we evaluated our approach on a controlled and clean real-world dataset.
+Section~\ref{sec:experiments} shows how we advance over previous methods that were all evaluated with clean datasets such as GCJ or homework assignments.
+In this section, we investigate a complicated dataset which has been optimized during compilation, where the executable binary samples have been normalized further during compilation.

-Compiling with optimization tries to minimize or maximize some attributes of an executable computer program.
-The goal of optimization is to minimize the time it takes to execute a program or to minimize the amount of memory a program occupies.
-The compiler applies optimizing transformations which are algorithms that take a program and transform it to a semantically equivalent program that uses fewer resources.
+Compiling with optimization tries to minimize or maximize some attributes of an executable program.
+The goal of optimization is to minimize execution time or the amount of memory a program occupies.
+The compiler applies optimizing transformations which are algorithms that transform a program to a semantically equivalent program that uses fewer resources.

 GCC has predefined optimization levels that turn on sets of optimization flags.
 Compilation with optimization level-1, tries to reduce code size and execution time, takes more time and much more memory for large functions than compilation with no optimizations.
-Compilation with optimization level-2 optimizes more than level-1 optimization, uses all level-1 optimization flags and more.
+Compilation with optimization level-2 optimizes more than level-1, uses all level-1 optimization flags and more.
 Level-2 optimization performs all optimizations that do not involve a space-speed tradeoff.
-Level-2 optimization increases compilation time and performance of the generated code when compared to optimization with level-1.
+Level-2 optimization increases compilation time and performance of the generated code when compared to level-1 optimization.
 Level-3 optimization yet optimizes more than both level-1 and level-2.

-This work shows that programming style features survive compilation without any optimizations.
+So far, we have shown that programming style features survive compilation without any optimizations.
 As compilation with optimizations transforms code further, we investigate how much programming style is preserved in executable binaries that have gone through compilation with optimization.
 Our results summarized in Table~\ref{tab:opt} show that programming style is preserved to a great extent even in the most aggressive level-3 optimization.
 This shows that programmers of optimized executable binaries can be de-anonymized and optimization is not a highly effective code anonymization method.